Key Takeaways

 In this digital age, screens are a part of daily life and for teenagers, this is especially true.
 Between smartphones, tablets, computers, and TVs, teens are glued to their devices.
-While screen time is necessary for school, the overuse of these devices has created a growing problem—screen addiction.
+While screen time is necessary for school, the overuse of these devices has created a growing problem – screen addiction in teens, a growing behavioral health issue linked to anxiety, depression, and social withdrawal.
 This compulsive need to be on screens can have serious consequences for teens’ mental and physical health.
 As more parents and healthcare providers are recognizing the harm, understanding the risks and finding screen addiction treatment options is key.

-At SunCloud Health, we have programs for teens dealing with various behavioral health issues, including screen addiction.
-Through our Partial Hospitalization Program (PHP) and Intensive Outpatient Program (IOP) we provide the tools and support teens need to get control of their screen use and address underlying mental health challenges.
+At SunCloud Health, we provide screen addiction treatment for teens and adolescents through our comprehensive Partial Hospitalization Program (PHP) and Intensive Outpatient Program (IOP).
+These programs give teens the tools and support they need to manage screen use and address underlying mental health challenges.

 Screen Addiction: Is It Real?

-The term “screen addiction” has recently emerged and is being compared to other behavioral addictions like gambling.
+The term “screen addiction in teenagers” has recently emerged and is being compared to other behavioral addictions like gambling or gaming.
 While not yet an official diagnosis in major psychiatric manuals, there is growing evidence that compulsive screen use shares many of the characteristics of addiction.
 Teens are especially vulnerable because of their developing brains and are more prone to the dopamine-driven reward cycle that technology offers.

 Why Are Teens So Hooked on Screens?